Deeper Commentary

 for her.

 23:3 Abraham rose up from before his dead, and spoke to the children of Heth, saying- Abraham walked around in his promised land with the attitude of a stranger just passing through, although he was probably the most powerful man in it.
 The record of his purchase of Machpelah seems to exemplify this.
 Not only is the presence of the children of Heth highlighted (Gen. 23:3,5,7,10,11,12,13,16,18), but the record of Abraham's words demonstrates his appreciation that he was only passing through: "Entreat for me to Ephron... that he may give me the cave of Machpelah, which he has... for full money he shall give it me for a possession... amongst you... and Abraham bowed down himself before the people of the land... and the field... in all the borders round about (was) made sure" (23:9-17 AVmg.).
 The mention of the borders really rubs it in.
 Not only was the land promised to Abraham, but he was politically more powerful than the children of Heth; he could have annexed it for himself at ease.
-The children of Heth were willing to giver it to him for free anyway (:11).
+The children of Heth were willing to give it to him for free anyway (:11).
 Yet the realization by Abraham of his present position, the humility created by faith, shines through the narrative.
-Zacchaeus is called a son of Abraham in that he too humbly repented of his self-centred materialism (Lk.
+Zacchaeus is called a son of Abraham in that he too humbly repented of his self-centered materialism (Lk.
 19:9).

-23:4 I am a stranger and a foreigner living with you.
 Give me a possession of a burying-place with you, that I may bury my dead out of my sight- The surrounding peoples were likewise all nomadic and may have also come from other areas (see on :10).
 The early Hittites (:5) were well know for this.
 Abraham had been in the area long enough to count as a local.
 But his receipt of the promises meant that he always considered himself merely passing through- just as we should, no matter what level of apparent permanence we have in our lives.
 Being a stranger and foreigner is the characteristic of all God's people who are in the spiritual family of Abraham (Ps.
 39:12; 1 Chron.
 29:15; Heb.
 11:13).

 23:5 The children of Heth answered Abraham, saying to him- "Heth" means 'destruction' or 'dismay', the father of the Hittites (Gen. 26:34 cp.
 Gen. 27:46).
 Rebekah later considered their daughters too unspiritual for Jacob to marry (Gen. 27:46).
 This points up the clear difference between the Abraham family and those amongst whom they lived.
 Yet Abraham had been there for a long time.
 No matter how long we are in a particular location, employment or situation, we should always remember that we live "amongst" this world and are separate from them because of the longer term perspectives which we have.